alejandrocen/vima-api/rails-template/README.md

 # Rails template

-This is the application template that I recommend for Rails 7 projects.
+This is the application template recommend for Rails projects.

 ## Usage